Beagle Temperament, Energy Level, and Lifestyle Fit

 • Excessive barking or baying

-• Destructive behavior when bored
+• Destructive behavior from boredom

 Final Thoughts